 However, virtual doctor appointments don’t completely replace the need for in-person visits when patients need to take the standard flu test, strep test, or have their vitals read.
 But surely there will be more research in this field which provides many remedies in house only.
 The amount of new investment and focus on this space will accelerate the progress.

 As the reliability of customers on online retailing is speeding up, there is going to be demand for online grocery shopping even after coronavirus is contained.
-So, this changing habit is likely to create opportunities for startups to develop more technologies which help in easing the grocery e-commerce experience.
+So, this is likely to create opportunities for startups to develop more technologies that help in easing the grocery e-commerce experience.
 However, if the crisis does last longer, retailers will catch up to demand, the experience will improve, and shopping habits will be altered.